Flow@Work engagement survey

 The business unit or team's survey scores for both the Commitment and Willingness indicator dimensions are used in combination as the basis to calculate their engagement levels, and are plotted on a 2-axis graph for maximum visual impact:

-• Fully engaged (star performers) – highly committed and loyal employees who add value to the organization and are prepared to go the extra mile (score > ±80 for both indicators);
+• Fully engaged (star performers) – highly committed and loyal employees who add value to the organization and who are prepared to do more than what is required of them (score > ±80 for both indicators);

-• Engaged (key contributors) – reliable employees who do what is expected of them but are inclined to be complacent and risk averse (score > ±65 for both indicators);
+• Engaged (key contributors) – reliable employees who do what is expected of them but are at times inclined to be complacent and risk averse (score > ±65 for both indicators);

-• Not engaged (passengers) – indifferent and frustrated employees with low energy levels who do only the minimum to get by (score > ±50 for both indicators); and
+• Not engaged (passengers) – indifferent and frustrated employees with low levels of energy who resist change and who generally do only the minimum to get by (score > ±50 for both indicators); and

-• Disengaged (saboteurs) – dissatisfied employees with a contagious and destructive influence and who are most likely looking for another job (score < ±50 for either of the indicators).
+• Disengaged (derailers) – dissatisfied and unhappy employees with a negative influence on their colleagues and who are most likely looking for another job (score < ±50 for either of the indicators).

 Click here for more information and an example of how engagement levels are calculated.

-Mindset’s validated Flow@Work and Engaged@Way-of-Work engagement models measure the aspects in the work environment that have a direct impact on the levels of engagement in the organization.
+Mindset’s validated Flow@Work engagement model measures the aspects in the work environment that have a direct impact on the levels of engagement in the organization.
 We achieve this by grouping employee feedback into 9 scientifically researched dimensions or drivers – covering from strategic-level insights to management practices and talent fit on an individual employee level.
-Engaged@Way-of-Work, the Wellbeing version of Flow@Workincludes an additional Resilience & Change Readiness driver that will provide you with critical insights into the challenges your employees face while adapting to the new way of work.

 Employee engagement survey model - drivers of engagement